VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Acknowledgements

-[Slack](https://slack.com/intl/en-gb/) and the wonderful community of students past and present for their motivational pushes.
+[Slack](https://slack.com/intl/en-gb/) , and the wonderful community of students past and present for their motivational pushes.

 My mentor Spencer Barriball and initial guidance on the development of the website.

 [Code Institute](https://codeinstitute.net/) Tutor Support for guidance and assistance when facing difficulties.

-The developers own personal experiences due to Lockdown 2.0, keeping motivated and positive when faced with tough challenges during the creation and development of this project.
+The developer's own personal experiences due to Lockdown 2.0, keeping motivated and positive when faced with tough challenges during the creation and development of this project.

-*created for education purposes only*
+*Created for education purposes only*